Bisexual blues – the forgotten workplace minority

 Employment law in many parts of the world protects employees against discrimination based on their actual or perceived sexual orientation.

-This legal obligation has been enhanced in many workplaces, where companies have implemented robust policies and initiatives to support LGBT employees and raise awareness by heterosexual colleagues of LGBT issues in the workplace.
+This legal obligation has been enhanced in many workplaces, where companies have implemented robust policies and initiatives to support LGBTI employees and raise awareness by heterosexual colleagues of LGBTI issues in the workplace.

 While, in many countries, employers have been able to demonstrate real progress in building the visibility and confidence of gay and lesbian employees, a general lack of understanding and knowledge about bisexuality seems to have resulted in bisexual people remaining largely invisible within these workplace initiatives.

-According to Stonewall’s James Lawrence, the UK equality campaigner’s latest Workplace Equality Index survey found that bisexual men and women are seven times more likely to disguise their sexual orientation in the workplace.
+According to Stonewall’s James Lawrence, the UK equality campaigner’s Workplace Equality Index survey has found that bisexual men and women are seven times more likely to disguise their sexual orientation in the workplace.

-Part of the challenge for employers is that while they may have established an LGBT employee network and put a lot of effort into LGBT initiatives generally, this may not be enough to reach out and engage with bisexual employees.
+Part of the challenge for employers is that while they may have established an LGBTI employee network and put a lot of effort into LGBTI initiatives generally, this may not be enough to reach out and engage with bisexual employees.

-For example, according to a spokesperson for multinational technology company IBM (which was ranked eighth in Stonewall’s 2012 Workplace Equality Index):
+For example, according to a spokesperson for multinational technology company IBM:

-It’s a similar story for US-based consumer goods manufacturer Procter & Gamble (which was ranked 98th in Stonewall’s 2012 Workplace Equality Index).
+It’s a similar story for US-based consumer goods manufacturer Procter & Gamble.
 Spokesperson Mary Ralles confirms that Procter & Gamble doesn’t have any monitoring data that specifically relates to its bisexual employees – rather they take a one-size-fits-all approach through their LGBT employee network that is active in helping to ensure that mentoring and coaching is available to all LGBT employees.

 - Sexual orientation schemes or single equality schemes should include references to bisexual inclusion with mention of the unique issues bisexual people face in the workplace;